United States, Germany Launch $40 million Joint Initiative to Prevent Conflict in Northern Ghana

 That, he stated, was why it was important to work together to enhance resilience, and that the CSSM Project was one of many activities Germany and the U.S. were conducting in Ghana.

-Ambassador Krull said Germany’s development portfolio in Ghana amounted to more than $700 million, particularly in the North West Region where it supports the local development fund and agriculture to build resilience.
+Ambassador Krull said Germany’s development portfolio in Ghana amounted to more than $700 million, particularly in the North West Region, where it supports the local development fund and agriculture to build resilience.

-Madam Virginia Palmer, U.S. Ambassador to Ghana, underscored the need to combat violent extremism holistically with diplomacy, defence and development.
+Madam Virginia Palmer, U.S. Ambassador to Ghana, also underscored the need to combat violent extremism holistically with diplomacy, defence and development.

 She was hopeful that with the long-standing security relations between Ghana and the U.S. some progress could be made in nipping violent extremism in the bud.

-She said a recent visit to the U.S. by a Ghanaian security delegation was a way of demonstrating that Ghana was foundational for the United States in West Africa, a democratic model and exporter of security.
+She said a recent visit to the U.S., by a Ghanaian security delegation, was a way of demonstrating that Ghana was foundational for the United States in West Africa, a democratic model and exporter of security.

 GNA